tinytag/tinytag/README.md

   * Just a few hundred lines of code (just include it in your project!)

 tinytag only provides the minimum needed for _reading_ meta-data.
-It can determine track number, total tracks, title, artist, album, year, duration and more.
+It can determine track number, total tracks, title, artist, album, year, duration and any more.

     from tinytag import TinyTag
     tag = TinyTag.get('/some/music.mp3')